-Increasing levels of detail Long Term Financial Plan - 10 years Detailed budget from Forward estimates from Delivery Financial projections and manner on behalf of, and to service, the community.
+NSW local government are the custodians of approximately \$160 billion of community and operational assets, which enable councils to provide services to their communities.
+These assets need to be managed in the most appropriate manner on behalf of, and to service, the community.
 Greater Hume Council is committed to a planned approach to providing services that integrates financial, asset management, workforce and information technology requirements within each service.
 Service planning presents an opportunity to improve access and equity in existing service provision and to introduce more innovative service delivery approaches that are affordable.
 Any change in Council's asset portfolio requires detailed service planning.
 The desired result of this planning is that the Council's capacity to provide satisfactory, equitable and affordable services to the community is maintained whilst at the same time reducing the Council's financial burden.
 A review of assets through service planning may result in a change to the way assets are utilised and the relevant services provided.